 Burgeoning research shows that self-compassion (think: inner compassion) is strongly associated with emotional well-being, coping with life’s challenges, lower levels of stress and anxiety, healthy habits such as diet and exercise, and more satisfying, compassionate relationships.
 Self-compassion is a source of self-worth that’s independent of social approval, which enables us to bounce back from difficulty and pursue our goals with energy and enthusiasm.
 And it’s becoming increasingly evident that compassion is good for workplace productivity and satisfaction.

-We offer live online training on Mindful Self-Compassion for Managing Stress during COVID.
+We offer in person as well as live online training on Mindful Self-Compassion for Managing Stress and Burnout.

 Promote health and well-being